run-ai/docs/docs/Administrator/Cluster-Setup/Troubleshooting-a-Run-AI-Cluster-Installation.md

+ ## Make sure only one default storage class is installed

+ Runai installation includes by default storage class named local path provisioner which is installed as default storage class.
+In case the k8s cluster already has default storage class installed prior to Runai, you should disable the local path provisioner.
+ To disable local path provisioner please follow those instructions:
+ *  `kubectl edit runaiconfig -n runai`
+ *  add the following lines under `spec:`:

+ `local-path-provisioner:`

+     `enabled: false`

+ If there is more than one default storage class installed, then it actually makes default storage class disabled.
+Runai has 2 pods that need default storage class: `runai-db-0`, `runai-prometheus-pushgateway-0`.
+So, in this case both of those pods will have error status.
+If you would have run `kubectl describe pod -n runai runai-db-0`, you would have seen storage class error.

  ## Pods are not created

 run:

     kubectl get pods -n runai

 You will get a list of running "pods".
-All pods should be with status _Running_ or _Completed_.
+All pods should be with status _Running_.
 There could be various reasons why pods are at a different status.
 Most notably, pods use Run:AI images that are downloaded from the web.
 If your company employs an outbound firewall, you may need to open the URLs and ports mentioned in [Network Requirements](Run-AI-GPU-Cluster-Prerequisites/#network-requirements)

 ## GPU related metrics are not shown